fekberg/blog.filipekberg.se/Snow/_posts/2014-09-12-csharp-vnext-6-0-overview.md

 <iframe width="640" height="360" src="//www.youtube.com/embed/BA3sL783_Co" frameborder="0" allowfullscreen></iframe>
 </div>

 Are you excited about the changes in the next version of C#?
 I sure am!
-Altough I'm probably biased as it's obvious I have a strong love for this language.
+Although I'm probably biased as it's obvious I have a strong love for this language.